Cryptolens/docs/web-api/skm-client-api.md

 > NOTE: The use of most of the methods requires an active subscription.

-There are currently two versions of the API, one for .NET and one for C++ environments.
+There are currently five versions of the API.

 * [.NET version](#net-version)
 * [C++ version](#c-version)